Carnagion/dissertation/diss/diss.typ

 == Constraints <section:constraints>

-A feasible solution to the problem must satisfy precedence constraints, separation requirements, base times, hard time windows, CTOT slots, holdover times, and runway hold times.
+A feasible solution to the problem must satisfy precedence constraints, separation requirements, earliest landing or take-off times, hard time windows, CTOT slots, holdover times, and runway hold times.
 A sequence that violates these hard constraints is considered to be infeasible, and can thus be eliminated from the solution space.

 === Precedences